-We all procrastinate from time to time — whether you put off cleaning your room or wait until the last minute to pay your cell bill.
+We all procrastinate from time to time, whether you put off cleaning your room or wait until the last minute to pay your cell bill.
 But fighting the temptation to procrastinate can help you start living a more productive lifestyle.
 And it’s not about being perfect, but feeling empowered and in control of your new sober lifestyle.
 Our helpful tips can show you how to stop procrastinating, and get on top of your to-do list.

-- Put it to paper.
-Take that mental list of all of things that need to get done and plot it out on paper.
+- Put it to paper: Take that mental list of all of the things that need to get done and plot it out on paper.
 This will not only help to clear your mind and ease anxiety but it will help keep you on schedule.